sddiproject/.github/collaboration_tools.md

 ## Mailing lists

-SDDI maintains a number of mailing lists for the foundation itself, it's members, and the community at large.
+SDDI maintains a number of mailing lists for the foundation itself, it's [working groups], and the community at large.
 These mailing lists are hosted at [groups.io](https://groups.io) and managed by the [SDDI Steering Committee].

 ### Key mailing lists

-The primary mailing list for all techincal community discussion is in the [SDDI Discussion list].
-Each hosted project and working group has it's own mailing list as well, which are [listed in the working listing](README.md#working-groups).
+The primary mailing list for all community discussion is in the [SDDI Discussion list].
+Each working group has it's own mailing list as well, which are listed in the [working groups] listing.

 ### Moderation and Moderation Guidelines